 – and discovering your purpose on this earth

-Anyone struggling to find a footing in the world of adult life will welcome this witty, non-patronizing guide.
+Any young adults struggling to find a footing in the world of adult life will welcome this witty, non-patronizing guide as one of the best Christian books for young women.
 Click HERE for the current price.

 Navigating the Four Critical Seasons of Relationship